Gonzalez & Waddington – Attorneys at Law

 1. Caserma Ederle and Caserma Del Din (Vicenza): These two bases form the U.S. Army Garrison Italy, serving as the headquarters for U.S. Army Africa and the 173rd Airborne Brigade Combat Team.
 Caserma Ederle houses command and control facilities, while Caserma Del Din provides housing and support services for military personnel and their families.

 2. Darby Military Community (Livorno): Formerly known as Camp Darby, this installation is a crucial logistics hub for the U.S. Army in Europe and Africa.
-It serves as a storage and distribution center for ammunition, equipment, and supplies, supporting military operations in the region.
+It stores and distributes ammunition, equipment, and supplies, supporting military operations in the region.

 3. Naval Air Station Sigonella (Sicily): This strategically important base is a joint U.S.-Italian facility.
-It hosts the U.S. Navy’s Patrol and Reconnaissance Wing Eleven and other tenant commands.
+It hosts the U.S. Navy’s Patrol, Reconnaissance Wing Eleven, and other tenant commands.
 The base supports various missions, including maritime patrol, anti-submarine warfare, and humanitarian assistance.

 4. Aviano Air Base (Pordenone): Home to the 31st Fighter Wing, equipped with F-16 Fighting Falcons, this base provides air superiority, close air support, and other combat capabilities.
 It also serves as a vital training hub for NATO air forces.